lu0425/Transformer_Attention_Mechanism/README.md

 ### Brief introduction of attention mechanism

-The attention mechanism is the core of Transformer architectures, enabling models to dynamically focus on relevant parts of the input.
-It computes weighted outputs based on the relationships between Query (Q), Key (K), and Value (V) matrices.
+The **attention mechanism** is the core of Transformer architectures, enabling models to dynamically focus on relevant parts of the input.
+It computes weighted outputs based on the relationships between Query (Q), Key (K), and Value (V) matrices:

+- **Query (Q)**: Represents "what we are looking for" - the current element seeking information
+- **Key (K)**: Represents "what information is available" - used to match with queries
+- **Value (V)**: Represents "the actual information to retrieve" - the content to be weighted and aggregated

+The mechanism works like a database lookup: Q searches through K to find relevant matches, then retrieves the corresponding V values weighted by their relevance.

 **Basic Formula**: `Attention(Q, K, V) = (Q × Kᵀ) × V`